-The SCM regulates the profession and governs its members in accordance with The Midwifery Act, The Midwifery Regulations, The Midwifery Regulatory Bylaws, and The Midwifery Regulatory Bylaw Amendment.
-As such, the sequence of authority begins with the Act, followed by the Bylaws and is interpreted within SCM policy that is approved by the Transitional Council.
-Bylaw 15.4 addresses the continuing competence requirements for annual renewal of a member's full practising licence.
+The SCM regulates the profession and governs its members in accordance with The Midwifery Act, The Midwifery Regulations, and The Midwifery Regulatory Bylaws.
+As such, the sequence of authority begins with the Act and Regulations, followed by the Bylaws and is interpreted within SCM policy as approved by the Transitional Council.
+Bylaw 17 addresses the continuing competence requirements for annual renewal of a member's full practising licence.
 SCM policy is intended to provide guidance to members so that the interpretation of applicable legislation is maintained with a high level of consistency.
 SCM policy may be revised from time to time, as deemed necessary by the Council and with consultation as appropriate.

 To provide a peer forum for the purpose of education, support and development of situationbased strategies.
-To demonstrate accountability of the registered midwife to her peers and to SCM legislation, professional practice policy and practice guidelines.
+To demonstrate accountability of the registered midwife to peers and to SCM legislation, standards and professional practice policy.

 - 1. Peer review may be conducted in person, by telephone or by other electronic means. - 2.
-A peer review record, including the date, duration, number of cases reviewed and participants in attendance must be completed at each meeting. - 3.
+A peer review record, including the date, duration, number of cases reviewed and participants in attendance may be completed at each meeting. - 3.
 Student members of SCM, second attendants and other invited individuals may attend peer review sessions if approved by the practitioner group prior to the session.